crhall-writing/crhall-writing.github.io/_poems/the-red-balcony.md

 the balcony is deep red
 steeped and ready for a dead man
 to come back to the wood planks
-and think nightly on what might've been
+and think nightly on what could've been